 Storage facilities: they’re not one-dimensional things, you know.
 In the words of American poet Walt Whitman, they are large, and they contain multitudes – and not just multitudes of stuff, either.
 For new entrepreneurs, they provide chance to both ease the pressures of starting your own small business – and an opportunity to stop being a ‘small’ business entirely.

 How can self storage do this?
-We’ve helpfully counted the ways – and devised our very own four-step self storage business plan for everybody taking that first, heady jump into the great commercial unknown.
+We’ve helpfully counted the ways – and devised our very own three-step self storage business plan for everybody taking that first, heady jump into the great commercial unknown.

 Every self-respecting business person needs an office.
 You could probably make a stab at running your organisation from home, but then you’ve got kids to contend with, neighbours to argue with, a bunch of stuff getting in the way, and the lilting siren song of Netflix (and other distractions) constantly seducing you into not doing work.

 Tough though it is to resist their charms, you must; for running a small business effectively requires a proper working environment.
 A pure, dedicated space to keep your red staplers, wear ties, and do general company stuff.
 If you’re going to be the boss, you should feel like the boss, not some weirdo wearing decayed underwear and lounging around in bedsheets full of day-old pizza.